Extras For Ceremonies

 (Both answer, We Will)

-Groom do you again take Bride as your wife, will you continue to be faithful to her
+Groom do you again take Bride as your wife, will you continue to be faithful to

-continue to live with her and cherish her?
+will you continue to live with her and cherish her?

 (Groom answers I do)

-Bride do you again take Groom as your husband, will you continue to be faithful to
+Bride do you again take Groom as your husband, will you continue to be

-you continue to live with him and cherish him?
+companionship and will you continue to live with him and cherish him?

 (Bride answers I do)